dmalzl/spritecooler/README.md

         --genome GRCm38 \
 ```

 The `--splitTag` parameter tells the pipeline which of the barcode categories to use for splitting the reads into RNA and DNA sequences which are then aligned separately.
+In this mode the default is to remove the barcodes upon which the data is split from the barcode sequence of each read.
+If this is not the desired behaviour you can tell the pipeline to keep the tag barcodes by specifying `--keepSplitTag true`.

 **Note that the above commands will only work if you have a local mirror of the used [iGenomes](https://ewels.github.io/AWS-iGenomes/) genome you specified.
 Otherwise you will need to supply all files necessary to generate the STAR and Bowtie2 indexes via `--fasta`, `--chromSizes` and `--gtf`.
 If `--blacklist` is not supplied the blacklist filtering step will simply be skipped.
 The following command shows an example of how to use a custom genome file**
 ```bash